Authentic Lessons for 21st Century Learning

 Show slide 4 to illustrate the T-Chart Essential Questions handout.
 Explain where each type of information should be recorded.

-When groups have completed their card sorting, verbally confirm with them that they are satisfied with the information they have added to their T-Charts.
-Take a moment to share the session objectives on Slide 5 before moving on to the whole group discussion.
+When groups have completed their card sorting, verbally confirm with them that they are satisfied with the information they have added to their T-charts.
+Take a moment to share the session objectives on slide 5 before moving on to the whole group discussion.

 Show slide 7.
 Review the Characteristics of Essential Questions on the slide.
 Allow participants to revise their grouping and explanations if necessary based on the information it contains.